edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part1.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-We've added a new `[dev-dependencies]` sub-table to the `[tool.pdm]` table.
 When we run `pdm install`, by default, PDM will install dependencies from here in addition to the dependencies listed in `[project.dependencies]`.
 A different tool like `pip`, however, will not.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "skip"} -->